smpanaro/more-ane-transformers/README.md

 <img width="1074" alt="Xcode CoreML Performance test for gpt2-xl" src="https://user-images.githubusercontent.com/2950214/229385079-1ac5ee4c-3531-4e1d-bed3-cb870eee9158.png">
 <sub>note this is prior to a 30% speedup (to 445ms), important part is how purple the bar is :)</sub>

 ## What about iOS?
 Smaller models (gpt2, maybe gpt2-medium) should run but larger models require too much memory.
 Quantization doesn’t help because CoreML uses float32 or float16 when running. 🤞 Apple changes this soon.

+## Can it run LLaMa?
+No. Similar to iOS, this is mostly in Apple's hands as of May 2023.
+The smallest LLaMa model is too big at 7B params—M1 seems to have a hard limit at ~4GB.
+Even if it ran on the M2 neural engine, it would likely be slow (~2.5s/token assuming linear scaling).

 ## Contribute
 PRs welcome!
 New models ☑️ Fixing bugs ☑️ Speedups ☑️